Russians at War: TVO withdrawal

 Following protests from the Ukrainian community, one of the film's funders, TVO, withdrew support from the film, adding that "TVO will be reviewing the process by which this project was funded and our brand leveraged."
 In response, the Documentary Organization of Canada issued a statement in which it is "profoundly alarmed by TVOntario’s Board of Directors’ recent unilateral decision to withdraw support for the documentary "Russians at War", adding that it "raises serious concerns about political interference, and must be confronted in order to preserve the integrity of our media institutions."

 Several media outlets considered this decision as made under political pressure from Chrystia Freeland since "ironically, TVO’s decision to pull the film came mere hours after an industry panel at TIFF where filmmakers praised TVO for its support for filmmakers eager to take risks and engage audiences with challenging and topical films.".
 The TVO board’s decision to pull the film from the schedule backtracks on a statement made by the TVO Education Group just four days earlier on September 6, 2024: "Russians at War is at its core an anti-war film.
 This film shows the increasing disillusionment of Russian soldiers as their experience at the front doesn’t jibe with the media lies their families are being told at home.
 The film was produced by an Academy Award nominee with the support of cultural agencies in France and Canada because it is a documentary made in the tradition of independent war correspondence.
 We encourage people to see the documentary for themselves when it is available."

 Media outlets, such as The Globe and Mail, National Post, The Washington Post, Toronto Star and Point of View immediately reacted to the statement of the Deputy PM and the TVO decision, seeing it as censorship.
-Canadian Szechuan Palace magazine reported that "the film was seen by a significant number of Canadian journalists during the fest, with press reaction unanimous in rejecting the deputy prime minister’s characterization.".